tzConnectBerlin/fa2-demo/README.md

 This is a trivial overview of how to originate and mint an FA2 contract.

-Confusingly, the sh scripts are relative to the base of the `smart-contracts` submodule.
+The sh scripts operate inthe `smart-contracts` submodule, so you will need to do a `submodule init`.
 In any case they are not necessary for running the scripts.

+The initialize in the script has already been run--so if you want to mint more tokens, you'll need to modify the script.

+Any questions please contact `john.newby[at]tzconnect.com`

 ## How to use.